-Not only do they have less fiber, but they have higher fat, sugar, and salt content, too
+Not only do gluten-free products have less fiber, but they have higher fat, sugar, and salt content, too

 “GF [gluten-free] food is unlikely to offer healthier alternatives to regular foods, except for those who require a GF diet for medically diagnosed conditions, and it is associated with higher costs,” the study said.